NIHHHHHHHHHHH/project-directory/README.md

 - **Bottom-up component development** — Built reusable components first, then composed them into pages for clean separation of concerns
 - **Custom hooks** — `useProviders` and `useProviderById` simulate real async API calls with loading and error states
-- **CSS custom properties** — All colors, typography, shadows and radii defined as variables in `index.css` for easy global theming
 - **useMemo for filtering** — Search filter uses `useMemo` to avoid unnecessary recomputation on every render
 - **Error boundaries** — Invalid provider IDs show a friendly error state instead of crashing